JohnLCaron/rlauxe/docs/Developer.md

 ./gradlew clean assemble
 ```

-Normally rlauxe-vierer keeps the current rlauxe library inside its own repo.
+Normally rlauxe-viewer keeps the current rlauxe library inside its own repo.
-However, if the library has changed on github and you need to rebuild it:
+However, if the library has changed on GitHub and you need to rebuild it:

 ````
 cd <devhome>/rlauxe